Try here: continued here best place to buy generic Clomid from this source.

 RTR Adaptation Kit

-ETR Associates and the CDC Division of Reproductive Health collaborated to develop adaptation tools and resources for several evidenced-based pregnancy and STD/HIV prevention programs, including Reducing the Risk.
+ETR and the CDC Division of Reproductive Health collaborated to develop adaptation tools and resources for several evidenced-based pregnancy and STD/HIV prevention programs, including Reducing the Risk.
 The RTR Adaptation Kit contains practical tools and resources to guide adolescent reproductive health practitioners in making effective adaptations and maintaining fidelity to the program's core components.

 This adaptation kit provides clarity on how Reducing the Risk was designed, its core components, and the types of adaptations that are considered safe and those that should be avoided.
 For other available adaptation kits, go to Making Adaptations.